bitesizing/FindAPhDParser/README.md

-# PhDScraper
+# FindAPhDParser
-A personal project to scrape and parse PhD projects from [findaphd.com](https://www.findaphd.com/) so that they can be sorted and accessed more easily.
+A personal repository to scrape and parse PhD projects from [findaphd.com](https://www.findaphd.com/) so that they can be sorted and accessed more easily.

 ## To install
 - Clone the main branch of the project using `https://github.com/bitesizing/PhDScraper.git`